1995parham/dotfiles/README.md

 ## Windows as Virtual Machine

-Because there are software applications like [JumpDesktop](https://jumpdesktop.com/) and [Microsoft Office](https://www.office.com/) that are only available on Windows, I install Windows using [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) on my host machine in order to use them.
+Because there are software applications like [Microsoft Office](https://www.office.com/) that are only available on Windows, I install Windows using [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) on my host machine in order to use them.

 ### What we need to do after installation?